 Ignite, Imagine and Innovate!

-Dr. Tiffany Grey, Co-Chair for the United Nation (UN) Blockchain Commission for Sustainable Development, stated “one of the goals of the committee is to create blockchain based initiatives designed to help patients interact better with the healthcare system and providers.”
+One highlight of the conference was the Emerging Technology track’s panel on blockchain.
+Blockchain is an open-source, encrypted, distributed ledger that allows information to be stored without being manipulated.
+Blockchain technology initiatives are now being piloted in the healthcare industry in order to improve the lives of patients.
+Dr. Tiffany Grey, Co-Chair for the United Nations (UN) Blockchain Commission for Sustainable Development, stated “one of the goals of the committee is to create blockchain-based initiatives designed to help patients interact better with the healthcare system and providers.”

-DeShuna Spencer, Founder & CEO of kweliTV, was the keynote speaker and she gave a very powerful presentation.
+DeShuna Spencer, Founder & CEO of kweliTV, delivered a powerful keynote.
 Spencer is the head of a video streaming network that curates award-winning content of the global black community.
-She spoke very transparently about her startup journey.
-Although she faced many set backs and trails, she endured her struggles in order to reach success.
+She spoke transparently about her startup journey.
+Although she faced many setbacks and trails, she endured her struggles in order to reach success.

 COPYRIGHT©2018 by Ms. Techlennial Mom™